 If you have a high risk of developing a cardiovascular disease, or you already have a cardiovascular disease, lowering your cholesterol level reduces your risk of developing future cardiovascular problems.
 For details on exactly how much risk is reduced by lowering and treating risk factors, see the Prodigy guidance, called 'Cardiovascular risk assessment and management': http://prodigy.clarity.co.uk/cvd_risk_assessment_and_management

-Statin medicines are available on prescription and funded by the NHS if your risk is high.
-If your risk is moderate-to-low, it should be enough to concentrate on the lifestyle changes mentioned above.
+Statin medicines are available on prescription and funded by the NHS if your risk is moderate or high.
+If your risk is low, it should be enough to concentrate on the lifestyle changes mentioned above.
 However, some people prefer to buy a low-dose statin as well.
 If you do decide to do this, make sure your doctor knows so this can be put on your medical record.

 Further help and information